Next of Kin (TV series): Location

 The series was mostly filmed on location in Cheltenham, Gloucestershire.
 The Prentice household was on Tivoli Road while the school was St James' Primary School in Cheltenham.
+Episode 7 of Series Two "The Theme Park" features scenes filmed at Chessington World of Adventures in Surrey part of the Royal Borough of Kingston upon Thames.

 Theme Tune

 The theme music was a reworked version of the song Tea for Two.
 It was sung by the cast.